 Sugar syrup method

 If you’d prefer to ferment the ginger with the rest of the ingredients, you can make the sugar syrup without the ginger and add both to the ferment separately.
-Make a plain sugar syrup by heating equal parts of sugar and water over medium heat until it begins to simmer and the sugar has dissolved.
+Make a plain sugar syrup by heating equal parts of sugar and water over medium heat until it comes to a boil.
+Continue to simmer it until the sugar has dissolved.

 Preparing for fermentation